EU re-launches failed plan for common tax base for multinationals

 Moscovici said countries were working on the basis of tax rules drawn up in the 1930s and more recent ad-hoc decisions by individual member states, but said a common approach was needed.

-A previous attempt to bring in CCCTB drew opposition from member states who saw it as a first step towards harmonising tax rates, regarded as a sovereign issue.
+A previous attempt to bring in CCCTB drew opposition from member states who saw it as a first step toward harmonizing tax rates, regarded as a sovereign issue.

 Moscovici said that was not the plan, nor was it the Commission’s intention to set a minimum corporate tax rate.